Bringing Albacore to Albacore Park

 Albacore was towed to the Inactive Ship Facility (InActShipFac) at the Philadelphia Naval Shipyard.
 There she languished for seven years until the Navy Sub-Board of Inspection and Survey in December recommended that "she be stricken from the Naval Register of Ships."
 In April of 1980, the Chief of Naval Operations advised the Secretary of the Navy that "the Navy has no further requirement for this ship as an operational R&D platform" and that "authority is requested to dispose of Albacore as a target of destruction for experimental purposes."
 On May 1, 1980, Albacore was stricken from the Navy List.

 While the Navy was considering how to usefully send Albacore to a watery grave, other forces were in motion to return her to her place of birth.
 Joseph Sawtelle, a leader in organizing the Portsmouth Marine Society, was exploring the possibility of forming a maritime museum in Portsmouth.
 He had acquired property as a possible site for the museum and was considering ways to get the project off the ground.
-He was advised to get a center piece - a real ship.
+He was advised to get a center piece—a real ship.

 William Keefe, a vice mayor of Portsmouth and a city counselor, had brought the Tall Ships to Portsmouth in 1981.
 A chance meeting with Russell Van Billiard, who had seen Albacore in Philadelphia, convinced Keefe to take on the project of bringing Albacore home.
 She was small, conventionally powered, and a non-combatant submarine that could serve as a monument to the people who designed built, maintained and manned her.

-What started out as the Bring Back the Albacore Committee became the nonprofit Portsmouth Submarine Memorial Association (PSMA).
+What started out as the Bring Back the Albacore Committee became the nonprofit Portsmouth Submarine & Maritime Association (PSMA).
 The group faced four challenges: To raise necessary funds; to get the Navy to release the Albacore to the group; to find a suitable site; and to determine how to move her to her display site.

 The property Joe Sawtelle held would not be suitable for displaying Albacore.
 A search of waterfront property failed to identify a suitable piece of land along the Piscataqua River.
 However, a possible solution was to move the Albacore onto a dry land site.
 What better way to display Albacore's sleek hull, X-configured stern, and counter-rotating propellers than by having her completely out in the open and visible.
 Joe Sawtelle located a parcel of land at the intersection of the Route 1 By-Pass and Market Street that belonged to the Maine-New Hampshire Interstate Bridge Authority.
 When approached, the Authority Board agreed that this was an appropriate use of the land and wound up selling the land to the Association.